chfoo/callfunc/README.md

 ## Safety

-Callfunc does not provide any automatic protection against memory-unsafe conditions such as dangling pointers or out-of-bounds read/writes.
+Callfunc does not provide any automatic protection against memory-unsafe conditions such as dangling pointers, out-of-bounds read/writes, type confusion, or integer overflows/underflows.

 For targets that use libffi, the creation of `Function` or `StructType` instances is not thread safe.